Liquid Crystal Theory of Biomembranes: Mathematical structure of axisymmetric biomembrane shape equation

 The group structure is obtained \cite{104} for axisymmetric membrane shape equation by Chern's $3$-order differential equation theory \cite{105}.
 The shape equation of rotationally symmetric vesicles is $3$-order differential equation (\ref{28}).
 Based on Chern's $3$-order differential equation theory, the invariant of axisymmetric shape equation can be calculated.
 One may find that the relative invariance does not vanish, it is also possible to define a generalized geometry in the plane with the elements of contact of the second order $x$, $y$, $y^{\prime }$, $y"$\ as the elements of the space and with a certain five-parameter group as its fundamental group.
 In the example of axisymmetric membrane shape equation, one may find that the membrane shape is a five-parameter group and characterized by twelve group structure parameters which are functions of pressure difference, tensile stress and asymmetry effect of the membrane or its environment.
 When these varieties of membrane or environment change, the structure constants vary; then one can obtain directly the change of symmetric group and the information on the membrane shape variation.

 In addition, a group analysis of the axisymmetric membrane shape equation based on metric tensor has been given by conformal form transformation \cite {106}-\cite{108}.

-This section will employ the extended Lie group method to systematically analyzes the mathematical structure of the axisymmetric Helfrich-Zhong-Can equation and classify their abanlytic solutions.
-Non-ananlytic solutions can be viewed as topological deformations of these analytic ones.
+This section will employ the extended Lie group method to systematically analyze the mathematical structure of the axisymmetric Zhong-Can-Helfrich equation and classify their analytical solutions.
+Nonanalytic solutions can be viewed as topological deformations of these analytic ones.
 The analytic solutions thus serve as anchoring points within the vast sea of non-analytic solutions.

 In fact, the $3$-order shape equation (\ref{28}) can be varied to the $2$ -order equation (\ref{33}) by the first integration.
 Then obtaing the mathematic structure become more easier.
 Here we will discuss the group structure of the $2$-order differential equation by pronged Lie group operator \cite{109}.